You-Gao/Blog/_books/2024-06-01-the-art-of-listening.md

 # The Art of Listening

 > "and, actually, every human being is the hero of a drama"
-> <figcaption class="blockquote-footer">The Art of Listening</figcaption>
+> {% include figcaption.html caption="The Art of Listening" %}

 Fromm has good ideas.
-I've read some of his previous works e.g. *The Escape from Freedom* and *The Art of Loving* and wanted to read more.
+I've read some of his previous works, e.g., *The Escape from Freedom* and *The Art of Loving*, and wanted to read more.
 I chose *The Art of Listening*.

-The book is a collection of talks and seminars Fromm did later on in his career.The content is his reflections on psychoanalysis and the insights he gathered from practicing therapy.
+The book is a collection of talks and seminars given by Fromm later on in his career.
+The content is his reflections on psychoanalysis and the insights he gathered from practicing therapy.
 Fromm, as any other psychoanalyst, is interested in the structural causes of "*neurosis*"---beyond physiology.

 Fromm asks if society is fundamentally sick[^1].
 He says the structure and ways of "*being*" in modern society is at fault, not the person.
 The use of the term "*mental illness*" is relative to the institutions.
 These are good questions to ask because, as we live our day-to-day without questioning ourselves, we legitimize abnormality as the "*new normal*"[^2].
 As Fromm highlighted, no one is truly sick if everyone is sick.